-- 85. In using ICT in lessons, schools must ensure: - security software is installed on all PCs, laptops and the network to filter inappropriate internet sites - security software prevents access to social networking sites - anti-viral software is installed on all PCs, laptops and the network and renewed as required - the use of the internet is monitored using security software to ensure effective safeguarding within and beyond the school - all network access points are placed in a safe, adequately monitored area to prevent unauthorised access and physical tampering - all wireless access points are secured using administrative passwords - 86.
-In using ICT (laptops and PCs), all staff are expected to report indecent images found on a computer to a senior leader as soon as possible.
+85. In using ICT in lessons, schools must ensure:

+- security software is installed on all PCs, laptops and the network to filter inappropriate internet sites - security software prevents access to social networking sites - anti-viral software is installed on all PCs, laptops and the network and renewed as required - the use of the internet is monitored using security software to ensure effective safeguarding within and beyond the school - all network access points are placed in a safe, adequately monitored area to prevent unauthorised access and physical tampering - all wireless access points are secured using administrative passwords - 86.
+In using ICT (laptops and PCs), all staff are expected to report indecent images found on a computer to a senior leader as soon as possible. - 87.
+Roles and responsibilities to manage filtering and monitoring systems clearly assigned to appropriate staff, with it being the role of the Proprietor to review and discuss with all staff what needs to be done in regards to filtering and monitoring. - 88.
+A review of the filtering and monitoring provision will occur at least annually. - 89.
+Any harmful and inappropriate content will be blocked without unreasonably impacting teaching and learning.